playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 You can then implement [AsyncCacheApi](api/java/play/cache/AsyncCacheApi.html) and bind it in the DI container.
 You can also bind [SyncCacheApi](api/java/play/cache/SyncCacheApi.html) to [DefaultSyncCacheApi](api/java/play/cache/DefaultSyncCacheApi.html), which simply wraps the async implementation.

+Note that the `removeAll()` method may not be supported in your custom implementation.
+If not, we suggest throwing `UnsupportedOperationException` and avoid using that method in your code.

 To provide an implementation of the cache API in addition to the default implementation, you can either create a custom qualifier, or reuse the `NamedCache` qualifier to bind the implementation.

-Note that `removeAll()` function may not be supported by your custom implementation, if not, you can throw a `UnsupportedOperationException`.